-Name of the degree to be conferred Doctor of Philosophy in Humanities Educational purpose The Doctoral Program in Humanities prepares students to possess the advanced research and education abilities on an international level in the areas of humanities, including philosophy, ethics, religion, history, anthropology, literature, linguistics, culture studies and English language education, in order to adapt to changes in the circumstances surrounding humanities research and education and to social changes that arise with globalization.
-Moreover, the Program thereby cultivates university faculty members, researchers and so on who can engage themselves in interdisciplinary research or education by carrying out cross-disciplinary research that aims to identify and solve new global problems.
-Vision of human resources development He or she should possess the advanced specialized knowledge in the areas of humanities and the ability to independently carry out their ingenious research from a wide perspective to solve modern problems.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
-2Have you obtained adequate linguistic skills for international information collection and action?
+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective Can you make and implement long-term plans for critical challenges?
+Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
+2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
 6. Research ability: Ability to set leading-edge research tasks based on up-to-date specialized knowledge and carry out a research plan independently in the areas of humanities.
-1If the ability to set leading-edge research tasks in the areas of humanities was acquired 2If the ability to carry out a research plan independently in the areas of humanities was acquired Specialized knowledge: Leading-edge and advanced specialized knowledge and command of the areas of humanities 1If leading-edge and advanced specialized knowledge in the areas of humanities was acquired 2If a comprehensive command of specialized knowledge in the areas of humanities was acquired 8.
-Ethical view: Ethical view and ethical knowledge appropriate for researchers in the areas of humanities and deep ethical knowledge about the specific area of expertise 1If the ethical view and ethical knowledge appropriate for researchers or highly specialized professionals in the areas of humanities were acquired 2If the deep ethical knowledge about the specific area of expertise was acquired 9.
+If the ability to set leading-edge research tasks in the areas of humanities was acquired If the ability to carry out a research plan independently in the areas of humanities was acquired 7.
+Specialized knowledge: Leading- edge and advanced specialized knowledge and command of the areas of humanities If leading-edge and advanced specialized knowledge in the areas of humanities was acquired If a comprehensive command of specialized knowledge in the areas of humanities was acquired

+- 8. Ethical view: Ethical view and ethical knowledge appropriate for researchers in the areas of humanities and deep ethical knowledge about the specific area of expertise - 1 If the ethical view and ethical knowledge appropriate for researchers or highly specialized professionals in the areas of humanities were acquired - 2 If the deep ethical knowledge about the specific area of expertise was acquired - 9.
 Thinking ability: Ability to think affairs logically and draw conclusions based on the knowledge in one's own area of expertise and the deep scholarly knowledge in associated areas.

 If the ability to think affairs logically and draw conclusions based on the advanced knowledge in one's own area of expertise and the deep scholarly knowledge in associated areas was acquired

-10. Total ability: Ability to position research findings into humanities and carry out research from a broad perspective If the ability to position research findings into humanities and carry out research from a broad perspective was acquired
+10. Total ability: Ability to position research findings into humanities and carry out research from a broad perspective

+If the ability to position research findings into humanities and carry out research from a broad perspective was acquired

 - 1. The research theme must be appropriately set and clear in significance and positioning. - 2.
 Associated preceding researches must be covered and critically appraised. - 3.
 The research method must be clearly presented. - 4.
 The arguments must be appropriately composed and empirical and logical. - 5.
 New academic findings must be included. - 6.
-The appropriate format as a dissertation must be provided in adherence to research ethics. - Doctoral dissertations must be reviewed publicly by a review board which is set up with one chief reviewer and two or more subreviewers.
+The appropriate format as a dissertation must be provided in adherence to research ethics. - Doctoral dissertations must be reviewed publicly by a review board which is set up with one chief reviewer and two or more sub-reviewers.